Toastyice/DeoVRDeeplink/README.md

 ﻿# DeoVR Deeplink Proxy Plugin for Jellyfin

 > [!CAUTION]
-> All movies are exposed UNAUTHENTICATED from DeoVRDeeplink/json/videoID/response.json

-A plugin for Jellyfin that enables secure, expiring, signed video stream URLs for use with [DeoVR](https://deovr.com/app) and other clients needing quick access to individual media files without exposing your Jellyfin credentials.
+> Configure <b>IP Restrictions</b> in Plugin settings if your Jellyfin server is public or in an untrusted network!

+A plugin for Jellyfin that adds (partial) support with [DeoVR](https://deovr.com/app) Allows direct browsing when you open jellyfin with DeoVR.

 ## Features

+- **DeoVR Browsing** Browse your Libraries in DeoVR
+- **Video scrubbing in DeoVR** Optionally generate timeline images to allow video scrubbing (optional)
-- **UI Changes:** adds a Play in DeoVR button
+- **UI Changes:** adds a 'Play in DeoVR' button
 - **Secure signed links:** Temporary, HMAC-signed links for proxying video streams.
-- **Expiry enforcement:** Links are only valid for a twice the film length.
-- **Chunked proxy streaming:** Efficient forwarding without direct Jellyfin API exposure.
 - **DeoVR-compatible JSON responses:** Works seamlessly with [DeoVR](https://deovr.com/app/doc).

 ## Preview